Why Svalbard?

 Svalbard is classified as a desert.
 Due to its rocks and ice, low temperatures, and low humidity, Svalbard falls into the northern part of our planet known as the 'Arctic Desert.'
 The area receives minimal precipitation, and the air is almost as dry as it would be in a 'hot' desert.

-Svalbard might just save humanity as we know it.
-It is home to the Global Seed Vault on the island of Spitsbergen – the northernmost inhabited place on the planet, where deep underground, in the safety of permafrost, over 1 million seed samples from around the world are securely stored.
+Svalbard might save humanity as we know it.
+It is the home of the Global Seed Vault on the island of Spitsbergen — the northernmost inhabited place on the planet, where deep underground, safeguarded by the perpetual frost, over 1 million samples of seeds from around the world are preserved.

 FAQ